MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 ## Download and install even if group policy is set to disabled

-You may still be able to download and install the new Teams even if you have *"Allow all Trusted apps"*  group policy set to disabled.
+You might still be able to download and install the new Teams even if you have *"Allow all Trusted apps"*  group policy set to disabled.

 - If you're running **Windows 10 or Windows 11 patch 10D version or higher**, you can still download and install the new Teams app